There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 Choose the right cooler

+For those going who like a good cook up while camping, a cooler is an essential part of your camping gear.
 Quality coolers have thicker walls, better insulation and better latches to keep the cold air in and the hot air out.

 The main problem?
 Drinks.
 Every time you open it up to grab another drink the cool air escapes and is replaced by a rush of warm air.
+This is especially problematic for those who are more active and need a large amount of drinking water.

 Thermal bags can help keep your food cooler when packed with ice.